FloridaPlayers/Documents/Constitution.md

 is a position appointed by application by the Publicist with approval of the executive board.

-Section 8 – Assistant of Publicity (ADP) The responsibilities of the Assistant Publicist shall be the following:
+Section 8 – Assistant of Publicity (ADP)The responsibilities of the Assistant Publicist shall be the following:

--   1)
+-   1.
      ToassisttheDirectorofPublicitywithanyoftheaforementionedresponsibilitiesoutlined
     in Article VI- Section VII

--   2\)  TomaintainandupdatethePressContactList.
+-   2. TomaintainandupdatethePressContactList.

--   3)
+-   3.
      TocoordinatethehousemanagementforeveryFloridaPlayersproductionasdefinedin
     the Officer’s Operational Handbook.

--   4)
+-   4.
      Tomaintainanofficer’sOperationalHandbooktobepasseddowntothesubsequent
     holder of this office.

--   5)
+-   5.
      Toplanandproduceoneworkshopwithassistancefromtheassistantartisticdirector

 The Assistant of Publicity is a position appointed by application by the Director of Publicity with approval by the executive committee.

-Section 9 – Director of Development and Events (Special Events) The responsibilities of the Director of Development and Events shall be the
+Section 9 – Director of Development and Events (Special Events)The responsibilities of the Director of Development and Events shall be the
 following:

+1. To serve as chair of the Development and Events Committee.

+2. To
-1\) To serve as chair of the Development and Events Committee.
-2) To communicate with the Artistic Director and Director of Finance in regards to raising
+communicate with the Artistic Director and Director of Finance in regards to raising

 donations, expenditure and financing of events.

-3) To set a donation raising goal in the beginning of the year.
+3. To set a donation
+raising goal in the beginning of the year.

 6

--   4\)  To organize and oversee all donation raising for the organization.
+-   4. To organize and oversee all donation raising for the organization.

--   5\)  To coordinate with the Director of Publicity and Secretary regarding the publicity for said  donation raising.
+-   5. To coordinate with the Director of Publicity and Secretary regarding the publicity for said donation raising.

--   6\)  To keep the Florida Players sponsorship letter updated.
+-   6. To keep the Florida Players sponsorship letter updated.

--   7\)  To organize and oversee all events excluding those assigned to the Production  Management Team outlined in Article VI- Section 5 and Article VI Section 6 for the  organization.
+-   7. To organize and oversee all events excluding those assigned to the Production Management Team outlined in Article VI- Section 5 and Article VI Section 6 for the organization.

--   8\)  To organize and oversee Banquet and a Holiday event at the discretion of the executive  board.
+-   8. To organize and oversee Banquet and a Holiday event at the discretion of the executive board.

--   9\)  With the Assistant Artistic Director, to create and manage any new programs the Executive  Board shall decide to implement in its experimental phase.
+-   9. With the Assistant Artistic Director, to create and manage any new programs the Executive Board shall decide to implement in its experimental phase.

-10\) With the Secretary, Director of Publicity and Director of Special Events, to assure that all
+10. With the Secretary, Director of Publicity and Director of Special Events, to assure that all

 Florida Players meetings and events are adequately publicized at least two weeks in

 advance.

-11) To coordinate the Opening Night Toast for each Florida Players Production.
-12) To maintain an officer’s Operational Handbook to be passed down to the subsequent
+11. To coordinate the Opening Night Toast for each Florida Players Production.

+12. To maintain an officer’s Operational Handbook to be passed down to the subsequent

 holder of this office.

-13) To plan and produce one workshop with assistance from the assistant artistic director
+13. To plan and produce one workshop with assistance from the assistant artistic director

-Section 10 – Web Manager The responsibilities of the Web Manager shall be the following:
+Section 10 – Web ManagerThe responsibilities of the Web Manager shall be the following:

-1\) to assure that the Florida Players website is constantly maintained and updated.
-2) To work with the Director of Finance and Director of Special events to ensure that the
+1. to assure that the Florida Players website is constantly maintained and updated.

+2. To work with the Director of Finance and Director of Special events to ensure that the

 Website does not lapse.

-3) To maintain an officer’s Operational handbook to be passed down to the subsequent holder
+3. To maintain an officer’s Operational handbook to be passed down to the subsequent holder

 of this office.

-4) To plan and produce one workshop with assistance from the assistant artistic director
+4. To plan and produce one workshop with assistance from the assistant artistic director

 The office of Web Manager shall be succeeded by the Assistant Web